patofoto/Demon_Klipper_Essentials_Unified/README.md

 ****************************************************************************************************************************

-# Neopixel Toolhead LEDS
+# Neopixel Toolhead LEDs

-....if using a Voron or another machine with neopixel LED's in the toolhead.
-Be sure to name any neopixel toolhead LED's:
+....if using a Voron or another machine with neopixel LEDs in the toolhead.
+Be sure to name any neopixel toolhead LEDs:

 ```
 [neopixel sb_leds]
 ```

-....If you're using an SV08 leave the neopixel LED's their defualt name:
+....If you're using an SV08 leave the neopixel LEDs their defualt name:
 ```
 [neopixel Screen_Colour]
 ```